kaigu1997/gaussian_process_liouville_equation/README.md

 This project uses Gaussian Process Regression (GPR) for the evolution of Mixed Quantum-Classical Liouville Equation (MQCLE).
 ## Overview
 We includes
-- ***the documents, mainly the reading notes of literatures, and a notes of calculating derivatives from fft***, and
+- the documents, i.e., the reading notes of literatures, and
 - exact solutions, i.e., grided solution of Schrodinger Equation (SE) and MQCLE and their plotting codes, and
 - ***test codes, which test whether the GPR works well for depicting the phase space distribution at a moment (TBD)***, and
 - ***the main program, which uses GPR to depict the phase space distribution at each moment, and sampling from the distribution, where the chosen points are used for evolution to the next time step***.